-Mailfence: A true Gmail Alternative
+Mailfence: A secure & private Gmail alternative

 If you are reading this post then you are probably looking for a Gmail alternative.
 You‘ve come to the right place because in this blog post we are going to breakdown why we believe Mailfence is the best Gmail alternative.

 Why search for a Gmail alternative in the first place?